ahsu1230/mathnavigatorSite/resources/git/05_working_on_other_prs.md

 ```

 If you get an error about the current branch being behind, you haven't pulled the latest changes.
 Run `git pull origin OTHER_BRANCH` again and resolve merge conflicts if any.

+## `git pull origin master` vs. `git pull origin OTHER_BRANCH`

+These two commands are very similar, and it can sometimes get confusing to figure out which one to use.
+In short, you just need to figure out which branch you need the latest changes from - if there are changes in `master` that you need, use `git pull origin master`; if the changes are in `OTHER_BRANCH` then use `git pull origin OTHER_BRANCH`.